 In performing this inspection, the inspectors will select a sample of POVs for detailed review of the applicable licensee activities.
 The inspectors may expand the sample to determine the design-basis capability of other POVs if concerns are identified with implementation of licensee activities.
 Appendix A of this procedure, “Background Information on Design-Basis Capability of Power-Operated Valves,” Appendix B of this procedure, “Detailed Inspection Guidance for Power-Operated Valve Sample,” and Appendix C of this procedure, “Power-Operated Valve Inspection Capability Information,” provide additional guidance for the performance of this inspection.

-In preparation for this inspection, regional inspectors should consult with subject matter experts from the NRC headquarters Division of Engineering/Mechanical Engineering and Inservice Testing Branch, along with the Regional Senior Reactor Analyst (SRA) and use risk insights to identify approximately 30 valves to consider for more detailed inspection.
+In preparation for this inspection, regional inspectors should consult with subject matter experts from the NRC headquarters Division of Engineering and External Hazards/Mechanical Engineering and Inservice Testing Branch, along with the Regional Senior Reactor Analyst (SRA) and use risk insights to identify approximately 30 valves to consider for more detailed inspection.
 The inspector will then request that the licensee provide design-basis capability information for those POVs including their function, safety significance, sizing and setting calculation assumptions, and operating margin.
-See Appendix C to this inspection procedure for guidance on appropriate information to request from the licensee for MOV and AOV design-basis capability.
+The request for information from the licensee should occur at least 3 months ahead of the inspection preparation week.
+See Appendix C to this inspection procedure for guidance on appropriate information to request from the licensee for motor-operatd valve (MOV) and air-operated valve (AOV) design-basis capability.

 Select approximately 8-12 from the 30 POVs for detailed review and assessment of their operational readiness to perform their design-basis functions.
 As applicable to the specific POV and its valve type, the selection should be based on performance assumptions (such as valve factor, stem friction coefficient, rate of loading, degraded voltage, bearing torque coefficient, and uncertainties) and margin assessment.
 With the appropriate approvals from Regional Management per IMC 2515, the sample size may be expanded based on inspection experience with specific types of POVs.